ShaileshDonthi/game-recommendation-engine/README.md

 [Sentiment-Driven Game Recommendation Engine](https://github.com/ShaileshDonthi/game-recommendation-engine)

 **Aim**:
-To develop a recommendation engine that suggests games based on gameplay tags and semantic profiles of Steam reviews, using embedded emotional and contextual meaning rather than explicit sentiment classification.
+To develop a recommendation engine that suggests games based on gameplay tags and semantic profiles of Steam reviews, using embedded emotional and contextual meaning rather than explicit tag based classification.

 # Sentiment-Driven Game Recommendation Engine